Tummy Tuck Recovery: How to Prepare and What to Expect (Updated 2026)

 Tummy tuck patients at my Birmingham, Alabama, plastic surgery practice tend to have more questions about the recovery than people who are getting other cosmetic surgery procedures.
 Even though abdominoplasty—tummy tuck surgery—is among the most popular elective surgeries performed in the U.S., it is a major surgery that requires weeks of recovery.

-Most tummy tuck patients research the procedure quite a bit before scheduling their consultations, but they often overlook the importance of preparing for the recovery.
-In this blog post, I’ll provide a to-do list that will help you heal as quickly and comfortably as possible following tummy tuck surgery.
+Most tummy tuck patients research the procedure in depth before scheduling consultations, but they often overlook the importance of preparing for recovery.
+In this blog post, I’ll provide a to-do list to help you heal as quickly and comfortably as possible after tummy tuck surgery.

 1. Get as close to your ideal weight as possible before your surgery.
 Even though liposuction may remove some fat during the surgery, a tummy tuck is not weight loss surgery.
 It is a body contouring procedure designed to remove excess skin and tighten abdominal muscles.
 Being at or near the weight you expect to maintain before surgery will also help you heal more quickly.